 Indexed in: Scopus, DOAJ, Chemical Abstracts Service (CAS), ProQuest Aquatic Sciences and Fisheries Abstracts (ASFA)

 PMCID: all published articles receive a PMCID

-Microbial Symbioses welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology Report.
+Microbial Symbioses welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Microbial Symbioses, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 CH – 1005 Lausanne

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com